 Victims of sexual violence, both physical and emotional, are entitled to take legal action as soon as abuse or assault occurs.
 It is often best to take swift action as it can help ensure criminal justice is served, but the traumatic impacts of these events often result in shame, guilt, depression, and other emotional responses that may delay action.

 Even if the act took place years ago, victims of sexual violence are entitled to take civil action, as is the case with many of the high-profile cases against powerful men that stemmed from the #MeToo movement.
 If you or someone you love has been forced to reckon with the emotional damages of sexual abuse or assault, talking to a knowledgeable and sympathetic attorney is an effective way to determine the best course forward.

-How Can a Sexual Abuse or Sexual Assault Case Case Be Proven?
+How we can help prove Sexual Abuse or Sexual Assault Case Case

 If the victim was able to go to the police and/or seek medical care within a specific period of time, the results of a rape kit and other investigative tools may be employed to prove sexual violence has taken place.
 When there is a delay in reporting, as is often the case, the victim’s testimony, witnesses, and other methods can be employed to establish abuse or assault.

 Proving sexual abuse and assault can be incredibly complex.
 This is one of the reasons it is important to work with an experienced legal team that knows how to investigate these sensitive issues.